Mag.a Dr.in Elisabeth Reisinger, BA

 Upcoming Lectures / Conference Papers / Events

-International Workshop “Historical Perspectives on Musical Commissions”, May 17, 2024, at the University of Music and Performing Arts Vienna, organized by the FWF-funded project
+For a report about the International Workshop “Historical Perspectives on Musical Commissions”, May 17, 2024, see the project's website

 » complete list of lectures and conference papers